-Behavior & Diet
+Behavior and Diet

 Earwigs build specially constructed nests where the female lays her eggs and waits until her offspring are hatched, usually in the spring.
-Female earwigs are maternal, an unusual trait exhibited among insects, and will guard her eggs and offspring.

 Are Earwigs Dangerous?